 - Apply City codes and policies regarding zoning, environmental matters and other regulations to field situations.

 - Perform entire range of inspections, including building, electrical, fire, plumbing and mechanical for residential, commercial and industrial construction.

 - Communicate clearly and concisely, both orally and in writing.

 - Work independently without supervision.

 To inspect routine and more complex structures and building systems at various stages of construction, alteration and repair; to assist in the review of building plans and specifications and issuance of construction permits; and to investigate and secure compliance with applicable laws, ordinances, codes, standards, plans and specifications.

 This classification is assigned to the miscellaneous bargaining unit for labor relations purposes and is subject to overtime, evening and weekend assignments.

 This is the journey level class in the Building Inspector series.
-Positions in this class are normally filled by advancement from the lower class of Building Inspector I, or, when filled from the outside, require prior building inspection work experience.
-Appointment to the higher class requires that the employee be performing substantially the full range of duties for the class requiring a complete knowledge of department policies and procedures and meet the qualification standards for the class.
+Positions in this class are normally filled by advancement from the lower class of Building Inspector I. Appointment to the higher class requires that the employee be performing substantially the full range of duties for the class requiring a complete knowledge of department policies and procedures and meet the qualification standards for the class.
 A Building Inspector II is expected to perform the entire range of moderately difficult inspections (building, electrical, fire, plumbing and mechanical) for a variety of residential, commercial and industrial construction and be able to plan check most routine (non-structural) building systems.

 SUPERVISION RECEIVED AND EXERCISED

-Direction is provided by the Chief Building Official, Supervising Building Inspector, or Senior Building Inspector.
+Direction is provided by the Chief Building Official or designee.